pado-labs/pado-ao-sdk/src/demo/README.md

 console.log(`data=${data}`);
 ```

-If nothing goes wrong, you will get the `data` from Data Provider.
+If nothing goes wrong, you will get the `data` of the Data Provider.

 If you follow the previous steps for the Data Provider, you will get the following output: